 Cars are moving weapons.
-With a reckless or intoxicated driver behind the wheel, these huge, fast moving vehicles, weighing tons and at the mercy of a drunk individual can have catastrophic results.
-Drunk drivers completely negligent in their regard to the safety of others on the road and can cause extreme accidents resulting in numerous injuries and in some very unfortunate cases, drunk drivers are the cause of an untimely death.
+With a reckless or intoxicated driver behind the wheel, these huge, fast-moving vehicles at the mercy of a drunk individual can have catastrophic results.
+Drunk drivers completely negligent in their regard to the safety of others on the road and can cause extreme accidents resulting in numerous injuries, and in some very unfortunate cases, drunk drivers are the cause of an untimely death.

 Those who have suffered a catastrophic injury in a drunk driving accident have the right to seek compensation through a civil claim when their injuries are the result of the negligent drunk driver.
 Drunk driving accidents are one of the most common types of car accidents that result in serious or fatal injuries, as the negligent driver tends to speed, swerve, drive recklessly or the wrong way, endangering innocent drivers and passengers that are in the wrong place at the wrong time.
 In cases of drunk driving injury accidents, the individual committed the wrongdoing must be held accountable and be forced to pay for all the damages that they caused to innocent victims.

-This will include the medical bills and rehabilitation, future medical treatments and care, as well as loss of income from work and any future predicted economic losses that are a result of the injury.
-There are also non-economic losses, such as pain and suffering and mental anguish, physical impairment and disfigurement that will be addressed in our comprehensive claim that we file on your behalf.
-Hecht Kleeger & Damashek, P.C., takes on these cases with a determination to bring the responsible party to justice, seeking the maximum possible compensation for our client or their families.
+This will include the medical bills and rehabilitation, future medical treatments and care, lost income from work and any future predicted economic losses that are a result of the injury.
+There are also non-economic losses, such as pain and suffering and mental anguish, and physical impairment and disfigurement that will be addressed in our comprehensive claim that we file on your behalf.
+Hecht, Kleeger & Damashek, P.C. takes on these cases with a determination to bring the responsible party to justice, seeking the maximum possible compensation for our client or their families.